 VH-EAN.
 Douglas C-47A-1-DK. c/n 12187.

-Construction completed at Oklahoma City plant - December 31, 1943
+Construction was completed at the Douglas Oklahoma City plant - December 31, 1943

 Transferred to the Royal Air Force as a Dakota III becoming FZ631 - January 1944

-Allocated to No 24 Squadron during the war and based in England
+Allocated to No 24 Squadron during the war and was based in England

 Returned to No 24 Squadron - March 23, 1945